 Our hospital is stocked with the latest in veterinary equipment to aid in the treatment of pets.
-We have full in-house laboratory services, digital X-ray machines, color flow doppler ultrasound, CT scan, as well as a comprehensive surgical facility.
+We have full in-house laboratory services, digital X-ray machines, color-flow doppler ultrasound, as well as a comprehensive surgical facility.

-We provide microchipping, advanced dentistry, laser therapy, Acupuncture, and most recently became certified to provide Stem Cell and Monoclonal antibody therapy.
-We also offer boarding for our furry feline friends and exotic pets.
+We provide microchipping, advanced dentistry, laser therapy, and most recently became certified to provide Stem Cell and Monoclonal antibody therapy.
+We also offer boarding for our feline friends and exotic pets.

 Mitchell Spindel, DVM

-Dr. Eubanks is a native of Winston-Salem.
-She attended NC State University, where she earned her Undergraduate degree in Animal Science and her Doctor of Veterinary Medicine degree.
-Most of her Veterinary career has been spent practicing in both Forsyth and Davie Counties.
-Dr. Eubanks currently resides here in Clemmons with her husband, two teenage sons, and their three dogs and one cat.
-When she is not working, she can usually be found watching her boys participate in whatever sport is in season.
-She also enjoys reading, movies and spending time with her family.
+Dr. Eubanks is a native of Winston-Salem, NC.
+She attended NC State University, where she earned her undergraduate degree in Animal Science and her Doctorate in Veterinary Medicine.
+Most of her veterinary career has been spent practicing in both Forsyth and Davie County.
+Recently, she became a Certified Canine Rehabilitation Practitioner and works in the “tugboat” building next door at Clemmons Animal Rehab and Therapy.
+Dr. Eubanks currently resides here in Clemmons with her husband, two sons, two dogs, and one cat.
+She also enjoys reading, watching movies, and spending time with her family.

 Rebecca Weaver, DVM

 Dr. Weaver is home-grown right here in North Carolina.
-She attended NC State University for her undergraduate degree in Animal Science and, in 2002, earned her doctorate in Veterinary Medicine from Ross University.
-Dr. Weaver’s specialties include regenerative stem cell medicine, ultrasonography, internal medicine, emergency/critical care, exotics and small animals.
+She attended NC State University for her undergraduate degree in Animal Science and earned her Doctorate in Veterinary Medicine from Ross University in 2002.
+Her areas of interest are regenerative stem cell medicine, ultrasonography, internal medicine, emergency/critical care, and exotic pets.
 Dr. Weaver is a single mom with an exceptional child.
-She and her son enjoy hiking, camping, bowling and spending time with her large extended family.
-Dr. Weaver contributes to the Autism Society and Research as well as donating time for county rabies clinics and local veterinary organizations.
+She and her son enjoy hiking, camping, bowling, and spending time with her large extended family.
+Dr. Weaver contributes to the Autism Society as well as volunteering time for county rabies clinics and local veterinary organizations.